OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

   :target: http://postgis.org/

 ******************
 PostGIS Quickstart
 ******************

-PostGIS adds spatial capabilities to the PostgreSQL relational database system.
-It gives PostgreSQL the ability to store, query, and manipulate spatial data.
-In this note we will use 'PostgreSQL' when we talk about general database functions, and 'PostGIS' when we talk about the additional functionality that it provides.
+PostGIS adds spatial capabilities to the PostgreSQL relational database.
+It extends PostgreSQL so it can store, query, and manipulate spatial data.
+In this Quickstart we will use 'PostgreSQL' when describing general database functions, and 'PostGIS' when describing the additional spatial functionality provided by PostGIS.

 Client-server Architecture
 ==========================

-PostgreSQL, like many database systems, works as a server in a client-server system.
+PostgreSQL, like many databases, works as a server in a client-server system.
 The client makes a request to the server and gets back a response.
-This is the same way that the WWW works - your browser is the client and the web server sends back the web page.
+This is the same way that the internet works - your browser is a client and a web server sends back the web page.
 With PostgreSQL the requests are in the SQL language and the response is usually a table of data from the database.